 First and foremost was security: enterprise-grade features such as remote wipe and military-grade encryption, and group-, individual-, and device-level management capabilities were essential.
 Although they wanted the scalability of the cloud, they needed to keep sensitive data on-premises to ensure complete control.
 And whatever solution they chose, it had to provide a smooth transition that their users would take to naturally, so it wouldn’t interrupt their workflow.

-The solution: a hybrid implementation of Syncplicity.
+The solution: a hybrid implementation of Syncplicity by Axway.

 The theme for this year’s conference is “2015: Change: Challenge today's security thinking.”
 Key innovations are required to keep pace with how organizations conduct business.
 Security today is still perimeter driven while businesses are breaking boundaries, operational considerations are an afterthought making solutions unmanageable at scale, and lastly bad UX makes user adoption a challenge.